Project Execution – Identify Trends in Minutes per Week

 Milestones and Management

 The successful project executive must actually learn to navigate at all levels between these extremes.
 Knowing when to pull back as an executive and identifying the necessity to nosedive into a situation requires some pristine instruments.
-If getting into the day to day operation of a project management team is the 100 foot level approach, then knowing a project has to be complete in 500 days and not properly reviewing status on a regular basis is managing at the 100,000 foot level.
-Establishing and managing milestones are a good 10,000 foot approach that can be managed in just a few minutes a week and the process is amazingly simple.
+If getting into the day-to-day operation of a project management team is the 100-foot level approach, then knowing a project has to be complete in 500 days and not properly reviewing status on a regular basis is managing at the 100,000-foot level.
+Establishing and managing milestones is a good 10,000-foot approach that can be managed in just a few minutes a week and the process is amazingly simple.
 Here is how it works.

 Tip #1: Identify Appropriate Project Milestones